-Student Status Students may be terminated for any one of the following reasons: Provisionally admitted degree seeking graduate students Fail to meet conditions of admission within time limits Fail to make satisfactory progress toward the degree, as determined by the academic unit Accumulate 12 credits of unsatisfactory grades in undergraduate courses 4.
-Accumulate grades of F in two graduate courses or 9 credits of unsatisfactory grades in graduate courses[NOTE: undergraduate and graduate course grades are not combined to reach the termination threshold; they are considered separately.]
-Fully admitted graduate students enrolled in degree and/or certificate program Certificate reduirements [NOTE: Fully admitted graduate students who accumulate grades of F in two graduate courses or 9 credits of unsatisfactory grades in graduate courses qualify for dismissal, not termination.
+Student Status Students may be terminated for any one of the following reasons: Provisionally admitted degree seeking graduate students Fail to meet conditions of admission within time limits Fail to make satisfactory progress toward the degree, as determined by the academic unit Accumulate 12 credits of unsatisfactory grades in undergraduate courses Accumulate grades of F in two graduate courses or 9 credits of unsatisfactory grades in graduate courses [NOTE: undergraduate and graduate course grades are not combined to reach the termination threshold; they are considered separately.]
+Fully admitted graduate students enrolled in degree and/or certificate program Fail to make satisfactory progress toward degree or certificate requirements [NOTE: Fully admitted graduate students who accumulate grades of F in two graduate courses or 9 credits of unsatisfactory grades in graduate courses qualify for dismissal, not termination.